• Post author:

 25. Bullet Weight Matters

-The mass of the bullet combined with enough muzzle velocity delivers significant energy necessary to knock down a target.
+The mass of the bullet, when combined with sufficient muzzle velocity, delivers the necessary energy to effectively incapacitate or knock down a target.
+The bullet's weight contributes to its penetration and stopping power.

-The center of gravity of the bullet is the reference point that follows the ballistic trajectory.
-The flight performance of the bullet is depended on the optimal distance between the center of pressure and the center of gravity.
+The center of gravity of the bullet serves as a reference point that follows the ballistic trajectory.
+The optimal distance between the center of pressure and the center of gravity plays a vital role in determining the flight performance of the bullet, affecting its stability and accuracy downrange.

 26. Bullet Profile & Ballistic Coefficient